 Step 2 - Coaching Objectives and Discovery: Clearly define your desired outcome and understand more background

-Step 3 - Coaching Engagement: Our sessions and take real life action
+Step 3 - Coaching Engagement: Our sessions ensure that you are accountable, clear, and take real life action

 Step 4 - Follow-up: Ensures that learning endures

 Every great coaching engagement begins with a first meeting.
 In some cases, some initial notes will precede the first meeting.
 The first meeting focuses on fit between the you and the coach.
 The coaching relationship is built on trust, communication and confidence.

 We will discuss your history, career, personal and professional goals.
 It is very important that the coach understand what’s important to the you, and begin to see the world through your eyes.